-It sounds so intimidating said like that but it really just means how long you have before you no longer have to pay on a debt, unless you are sued by the creditor.
-Amazingly it varies, based on state laws and when the last activity occurred on the account.
-Confused?
-So was I. I’ll break it down for you in a minute.
+Are your debts past their collection lifetime?
+This chart will tell you how long you have before you no longer have to pay on a debt.
+It varies, based on state laws and when the last activity occurred on the account.

 The first thing you should know is there are different types of contracts and each has their own set of rules.
 An oral agreement (or contract), written contract, open-ended accounts, and a promissory note.